heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## Overview

-This explanation document will help you understand QR codes, such as:
+The goal of this explanation document is to provide an understanding of QR codes.
+This explanation document goes over the following:

-* What they are.
+* The definition and purpose of QR codes
-* How they work.
+* The functionality of QR codes
-* The components of QR codes.
+* The key components of QR codes
-* The advantages of using QR codes.
+* The advantages of utilizing QR codes
-* Where you can create QR codes.
+* The available resources for creating QR codes

 This explanation document's intended audience is nonspecialists unfamiliar with QR codes.